Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/dvorovoi.md

     desc: "pitchfork;"
 abilities_mid:
   - name: "Shy"
-    desc: "  A domovoi is naturally [[invisible|invisible]] while within sight of their bound home.
+    desc: "  A domovoi is naturally [[rules/conditions.md#Invisible|invisible]] while within sight of their bound home.
 The domovoi can become visible, or even selectively visible—allowing some people to see them."

 speed: 30 feet